andrewkmag/diceRollerDiscordBot/README.md

 ## General Information

 * The purpose of this project was to make a simple discord bot that generates a number between 1 and 20 and have subsequent "dice rolls" that performs "checks" on that generated number.
+It is motivated and inspired by the Ability/Skill check game mechanic in D&D and Baldur's Gate 3.

 ## Softwares Used